Just-in-Time Inventory Management: What It Is and How It Works

 What Kind of Companies Use JIT Inventory?

 Just-in-Time (JIT) Inventory Management is particularly advantageous for industries that have significant inventory costs and need high levels of operational efficiency.
-Here’s a deeper look into the types of companies that might need to use this system:
+JIT is most effective for businesses where inventory costs are high and demand visibility is strong:

 By implementing JIT, companies across these varied sectors can maintain leaner inventories, improve cash flow, and enhance their ability to meet customer demands efficiently and effectively.